jonlaidev/WELCOME/README.md

 Learning to dev...

-## 🛠 Skills
+## 🛠 Tech Stack
-HTML, CSS, JS...
+HTML 5, CSS 3, Java Script, Python ...
 TO BE CONTINUED...

 ## 🔗 Links